Strimoid/Strimoid/README.md

 To do
 ========
-[ ] AngularJS based frontend, developed as external project.
+* [ ] AngularJS based frontend, developed as external project.
-[ ] Improve API: change routing, use apiDoc, add ETags support.
+* [ ] Improve API: change routing, add more documentation, add ETags support.
-[ ] Many, many, other things...
+* [ ] Many, many, other things...

 Questions?
 ========